javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 };
 ```

 For demo purposes, there's a small server [server.js](demo/server.js) written in Node.js, for the example above, running.
-It responds with "hello", then waits 5 seconds and closes the connection.
+It responds with "Hello from server, John", then waits 5 seconds and closes the connection.

 So you'll see events `open` -> `message` -> `close`.